nakmuayFarang/Denoiser-Zoom-Data/README.md

 # Denoiser-Zoom-Data
-Use AI to transform a blurry image into a beatiful picture
+Use AI to transform a blurry image into a smooth picture

 Script preprocessingPhoto: Create a pixelated version of each picture.